Smartproxy/Selenium/python/README.md

 ### Installation

-Once you have all the prerequisites ready, create your project folder:
+Once you have all the prerequisites ready, open Terminal/Command Prompt window and create your project folder:

 ```
 mkdir your_project